 - Access to Club Pool

-Where to stay with kids in Santo Domingo
+Other Places to Stay with Kids in Santo Domingo

 Right in the heart of the Ciudad Colonial is the 4 star Hotel Gran Europa in cooling white and green.
 The suite has two bedrooms and one shared lounge, perfect for a stay in Santo Domingo with kids.
 For the city part of this trip, you’ll be out exploring for most of the day, so the facilities here are all that you need.